Understanding Prerequisite and Corequisites

 - The prerequisite course has not been made reasonably available ("reasonably available" is defined by the college).

 - The prerequisite is discriminatory or applied in a discriminatory manner.

 - The prerequisite is not necessary for success in the course.

 - The prerequisite approval did not follow SBCC District Policy.

-All Prerequisite Challenge Forms must be received at least ten business days prior to the start date of the student's enrollment term.
+All Prerequisite Verification Forms must be received at least ten business days prior to the start date of the student's enrollment term.
 If the student has enrolled in a course attending the outcome of the petition and the petition is denied the student will be dropped from the course.

 - An approved petition does not guarantee space in any course.

-- If a challenge is denied within the ten day period and the student has pre-enrolled in the course requiring the pre-requisite, the student will be dropped and the student must request a refund.
+- If a verification is denied within the ten day period and the student has pre-enrolled in the course requiring the pre-requisite, the student will be dropped and the student must request a refund.